MelonMania/Climate_Check/README.md

+# Climate_Check
+Climate
+Dresscode
-# Climate, Dresscode, need for an umbrella
+need for an umbrella